iam-devroom/fosdem-2026/index.md

-Submissions require a small abstract and a short speaker description and must be submitted [via the Pretalx system](https://fosdem.org/submit) no later than **1st of December 2023**.
+Submissions require a small abstract and a short speaker description and must be submitted [via the Pretalx system](https://fosdem.org/submit) no later than **1st of December 2024**.
 Suggested duration for a timeslot to apply for is **25 minutes** (20 min presentation + 5 mins questions).
-The schedule shall be finalized by **15 December 2023**.
+The schedule shall be finalized by **15 December 2024**.

-Note that this is a new submission system and accounts from pentabarf were not
-migrated: Presenters will have to create a new account.
+Note that last year the system was changed from pentabarf to pretalx and the accounts were not migrated.
+So if last year you did not submit any talk proposals this year you will have to create a new account.

 Instructions: